 Made of Iron: Taken several D-Wheel spills that should have broken his neck in two by name.
 Two of those instances do land him in the hospital, though.

-Mirror Match: When he faces an impostor who has a replica of his Deck (Red Daemon's Dragon included).
+Mirror Match: When he faces an impostor who has a replica of his Deck (Red Demon's Dragon included).

 Monowheel Mayhem: His D-Wheel, the Wheel of Fortune (Phoenix Whirlwind in the dub).